 Just across the bridge from Charleston lies the Isle of Palms.
 Accessed via a bridge over swamp lands and lined with a sandy beach all along the front we decided to stay here whilst we visited Charleston and enjoy the best of both worlds.

 The Wild Dunes resort offers both hotel rooms and vacation rentals of varying sizes.
-Our one bed rental had a kitchen, living room, a deck overlooking the ocean and further upstairs viewing room where you could admire the star lit sky or lapping waves.
+Our one-bed rental had a kitchen, living room, a deck overlooking the ocean and further upstairs viewing room where you could admire the starlit sky or lapping waves.

-Super quiet with access to the pool or a 2 minute walk from the beach it was a great location.
+Super quiet with access to the pool or a 2-minute walk from the beach it was a great location.

-If you want to take a break from all that walking grab a towel and enjoy a vast and empty sandy beach to recuperate before heading back to your rental and enjoying a beer on the deck.
+If you want to take a break from all that walking, grab a towel and enjoy a vast and empty sandy beach to recuperate before heading back to your rental and enjoying a beer on the deck.
 You can also use all the amenities of the resort as well, hire a bike, play tennis or spend a morning golfing, if you aren’t lounging by the pool that is.

 The kitchen was well equipped and allowed us to enjoy breakfast in bed and whip up a seafood pasta but you can have groceries delivered if you require anything or eat out at one of the restaurants at the pavilion.
 We spent an evening at Coastal Provisions and had one of the most delectable meals we’ve ever eaten.
 Fresh seafood served with uniquely crafted sides, a good cocktail menu and desserts that look like a piece of art.
-It was a throughly enjoyable evening.
+It was a thoroughly enjoyable evening.

 If you decide to spend longer in Charleston than a couple of days there is still plenty more activity options:

-- Take a horse drawn carriage ride
+- Take a horse-drawn carriage ride

 - Do a haunted prison tour